wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 ![sets](sets.png)

-Python comes equipped with several built-in data types to help you organize your data.
-These data structures include lists, dictionaries, tuples and **sets**.
+Python comes equipped with several built-in data types to help us organize our data.
+These structures include lists, dictionaries, tuples and **sets**.

 From the Python 3 documentation: